-GBV is a complex issue with multiple layers of consequences (psychological, physical, economical, social/societal, legal and cultural).
-According to the 2017 Demographic Health Surveys (DHS), approximately 23.5% of women in Haiti reported sexual and physical violence committed by a partner.
-The Association of Haitian Midwives (AISFH) requested to have additional training for midwives and student midwives in order to improve their skills in performing trauma-informed care for victims.
+GBV is a complex issue with multiple layers of consequences (psychological, physical, economical, societal, legal, and cultural).
+According to The Demographic Health Surveys (DHS) and World Bank, physical violence affects 29% of women ages 20- 45 in Haiti.
+In 45% of cases, the act of violence is perpetrated by the intimate partner.
+The Haitian Midwives Association requested additional training for midwives & student midwives in order to improve their skills in providing trauma-informed care.

-The project will train 50 midwives in identifying barriers to seeking care, cultural/societal norms affecting health, sexual and reproductive health, respectful and privacy protected care, principles of trauma informed care, types of gender-based violence, human/women's rights according to Haitian law, medical exam of the victim, medical-legal aspects/reporting and ethics/professional development.
-Midwives will return to their respective communities where they serve hundreds of women monthly.
+Midwives serve hundreds of women monthly.
+The project will train 250 midwives in identifying barriers to seeking care, cultural norms affecting health, sexual & reproductive health, respectful & privacy protected care, principles of trauma informed care, types of GBV, human/women's rights according to Haitian law, medical exam of the survivor, medical-legal aspects/reporting and ethics/professional development.
+It will also provide 200 youth with education & life coping skills.

 This project has provided additional documentation in a DOCX file (projdoc.docx).